Audience FAQs

 However, the real risk lies at the edges of the crown and the natural tooth underneath it.
 A crown is placed over a prepared tooth, and even though it is sealed with dental cement, a very small margin still exists where the crown meets the tooth.
 Over time, plaque and bacteria can accumulate in this area.
 If oral hygiene is not good, those bacteria can produce acids that lead to decay at the margin of the crown.

 This type of decay is often called “secondary caries” or “recurrent decay.”
 It can develop slowly and may not cause symptoms at first.
 That is why regular dental checkups are important, as a dentist can detect early signs before the problem becomes serious.
+For better dental health and to avoid pain, we highly recommend that you explore alcohol after dental crown right now.

 Another situation where decay can occur is if the crown becomes loose or slightly detached.
 Even a small gap can allow bacteria and food particles to enter underneath.
 Once inside, they can attack the natural tooth structure that is still present under the crown.
 If this is not treated, the decay can spread and may eventually compromise the entire tooth.

 Poor oral hygiene is the main risk factor.
 Not brushing properly around the gumline, skipping flossing, or consuming a lot of sugary foods and drinks can all increase the chance of decay forming around a crown.
 Flossing is especially important because it helps clean the tight space between teeth where a toothbrush cannot reach.
+Patients seeking proper treatment should take a moment to carefully read our guide on exercising after dental crown today.

 In some cases, the gum line may also recede over time, exposing the edge of the crown and a small portion of the natural tooth.
 This exposed area is more vulnerable to cavities.